 Based on the available scientific data, reference surfaces were defined for each control zone.
 From these reference surfaces, maps of the available volume of sand are drawn up.
 These volumes are defined as the difference between the reference surface and the actual sea bed surface (bathymetry).
 The volume maps form the basis for setting the boundaries, within the various sectors, of the areas where the limit is reached and exploitation is not permitted.
 The definition of these areas is reevaluated annually, taking into account the most recent data.

-The five control zones and the exploration zone with the subareas closed for extraction in 2022.
+The five control zones and the exploration zone with the subareas closed for extraction in 2024.

-limited areas sand extraction 2022
+Closed areas sand extraction 2024

 Source: Continental Shelf Service